font-bakers/knead/docs/quickstart.md

 Optional flags only matter if certain values are passed for the required flags (e.g.  if `--output npy` is passed), and always default to some value.

+1. `--normalize`: Whether or not to normalize the `x` and `y` coordinates of the control points by the em box size.
+Pass `--normalize` to set to True, and pass `--nonormalize` to set to False.
+Defaults to True.
+Only relevant if `--output json` is passed.

-1. `--num_samples`: The number of samples to evaluate per quadratic Bezier curve.
+2. `--num_samples`: The number of samples to evaluate per quadratic Bezier curve.
 Defaults to 640.
 Only relevant if `--output npy` is passed.

-2. `--max_num_points_in_contour`: The maximum allowable number of control points per contour.
+3. `--max_num_points_in_contour`: The maximum allowable number of control points per contour.
 Any glyphs containing contours with more than this number of control points will raise a `RuntimeError` upon conversion.
 Defaults to 60.
    Only relevant if `--output npy` is passed.